If you’re looking for the famous Bob Marley drink, then you’ve come to the right place.

 - Lime Juice

 Like I said, this drink recipe takes some time.
-Maybe the best course of action is to hop a fast boat to the shores of Jamaica and have a willing bartender mix you up a Bob Marley.
-Something tells me he might have a pretty grand story to go along with it. #JustGo
+Mixing three different blends is a lot for even the most professional bartenders.
+Maybe the best course of action is to hop a fast boat to Jamaica and have a willing bartender mix you up a Bob Marley.
+Something tells me that bartender will have a pretty good story to go along with it.
+Most island bartenders do.